EarthEngineering/earthbox/README.md

 To carry out the test, run the following command:<br>

-`earthbox test`<br>
+`earthcli test`<br>

 You can also run the test for a specific file：<br>

-`earthbox test ./path/to/test/file.js`<br>
+`earthcli test ./path/to/test/file.js`<br>

-Testing in EarthBox is a bit different than in Truffle.
+Testing in EarthCli is a bit different than in Truffle.
-Let's say we want to test the contract Metacoin (from the Metacoin Box that you can download with `earthbox unbox metacoin`):
+Let's say we want to test the contract Metacoin (from the Metacoin Box that you can download with `earthcli unbox metacoin`):

 ```
 contract MetaCoin {